MonetDBSolutions/monetdb-docker/README.md

 # MonetDB Docker

 Docker container for [MonetDB](https://www.monetdb.org/).
-Dockerfile and scripts can be found the [MonetDB Docker repo](https://github.com/MonetDBSolutions/monetdb-docker).
+Dockerfile and scripts can be found in the [MonetDB Docker repo](https://github.com/MonetDBSolutions/monetdb-docker).

 ## Usage